After getting spacers for braces, you get worried about your diet. So, you ask, what to eat with spacers for braces?

 Chewing fast or biting hard can cause more discomfort.

-4. Cut the foods into pieces.
+4. Cut the food into pieces.

 To make the chewing process easy, take small bites.
 If you still want to eat solid foods, you must cut them into pieces and chew gently.